AllenInstitute/Omics2Ann/README.md

 | Gender        | str           |
 | Height        | float         |
 * Once example.csv have been created, move it to the same directory as create_anndata.py
-* Include -dtype as argument when running create_anndata.py by running the following command
+* Include -dtype as an argument when running create_anndata.py by running the following command
 ```
 python3 create_anndata.py -dtype example.csv
 ```